refgenie/refgenie/docs/refgenconf.md

 ## Quick start
 Create a `RefGenConf` object, which is the package's main data type.
 You just need to give it a refgenie genome configuration file (in YAML format).
 You can create a template using `refgenie init`.

+As a general rule, the CLI functions are available from within Python under the same names, e.g. `refgenie list ...` is available as `RefGenConf.list()` method.

 ```python
 import refgenconf
 rgc = refgenconf.RefGenConf("genome_config.yaml")